rasyidrafi/RX-Uptime/README.md

 Open config.js to configure.
 - Configure the interval (seconds) inside config.js
-- Configure what site to be pinged inside config.js
+- Configure what sites to be pinged inside config.js

 ## License